spraakbanken/sparv/docs/user-manual/corpus-configuration.md

         - <token>:malt.dephead_ref
 ```

-Another instance where you might need to redefine classes is when your corpus data includes annotations (such as
+Another instance where you might need to explicitly redefine classes is when your source files include annotations (such
-sentences or tokens) that should be used as input for annotators.
-For instance, if you have manually segmented sentences
+as sentences or tokens) that should be used as input for annotators.
+For instance, if you have manually segmented
-and enclosed each sentence in an `<s>` element, you can bypass Sparv's automatic sentence segmentation by setting the
+sentences and enclosed each sentence in an `<s>` element, you can bypass Sparv's automatic sentence segmentation by
-sentence class to this element:
+setting the sentence class to this element:

 ```yaml
 classes: